merklejerk/upcity-contracts/README.md

 You will likely want to change the `authorities` fields to addresses you control.

-In order to deploy the contracts, the deployment pipeline needs your deployer's credentials.
+If you want to use the default (Infura/node-less) deployment configuration, the pipeline needs your deployer account's credentials.
 There are two basic ways to provide that.

 ### Defining credentials in a secrets.json file

-If you want to use the default (Infura) deployment configuration, you will need to create a `secrets.json` file in the root directory (it is explicitly blacklisted in `[.gitignore](./.gitignore)`, so it will not be committed).
+First create a `secrets.json` file in the root directory (it is explicitly blacklisted in [`.gitignore`](./.gitignore), so it will not be committed).

 This file defines the private key of your deployer.